 6. Know your Holiday collection schedule.

 Recycling will not be collected on Christmas Day or New Year’s Day.
-If you have a Wednesday collection, your recycling will be collected on the previous Saturday instead of on the holiday.
+If this is your regular scheduled collection day, your collection will occur on:

 Thank you for doing your part and have a Merry Christmas and a Happy New Year!